-For students who need to have an ESA in student housing, the University asks documentation be submitted 60 days before occupancy is to begin in on-campus housing.
+For students who need to have an ESA in student housing, the University asks documentation be submitted and approved before occupancy of the ESA is to begin in on-campus housing.
 Prior to occupancy with an ESA must submit a signed Emotional Support Animal in University Student Housing Acknowledgment of Responsibilities to the ADA Coordinator in the Office of Institutional Equity.